 As you get bigger you can gain referral traffic then give links to others who can then link to your site, what goes around comes around!

-Simon Heseltine, the Director of SEO at AOL, Works on a range of sites, including Huffington post, Engadget, moviefone and Tech Crunch.
+The Director of SEO at AOL, Works on a range of sites, including Huffington post, Engadget, moviefone and Tech Crunch.

 Which sites get stories on twitter with over one hundred mentions?